Crates.io | embedded-nano-mesh |

 +----------------+

-The goal of this project is to provide ability to build mesh network out of cheap, low memory, components.
+The goal of this project is to provide ability to build mesh network with low memory, cheap and easily accessible microcontollers + radio modules or even personal computer + radio modules to participate the same network.
 This protocol can be used for:

 Once lifetime